Cost of Living in Belize – Ambergris Caye: 2023 Update

 “Know how to make $1 million dollars in Belize?
 (Pause for effect) You come down here with $2 million!”
 Heh heh heh.

-Ambergris Caye is also the place with the highest amount of visitors AND the most expensive spot, generally, in Belize.
-Can you live here for $1000US a month?
-Not if you are including your housing.
+Can you live here in Ambergris Caye for $1000US a month?
+Not easily, if you are including your housing.
 But if you bought a small apartment already and you are just one person and have very low monthly HOA fees – and you are careful with electricity and ride a bicycle only and eat local foods.
 Probably.
 But it’s gonna be tight.

 For $1000US a month, you are going to want to look at smaller villages and more remote areas – like Punta Gorda in the south.
 Or Benque in the west.
-Or look at Corozal in the north (though that might be tight).
+Or look at Corozal in the north (though that might be getting tight).
 And your rented home might be a bit more rustic than you are accustomed to.

 If you are going to live on Ambergris Caye – it is going to cost you more.
-Here is an estimate of prices on the island – based on my 8 years of renting condos on the island and my 15 years in total living here full time.
+Here is an estimate of prices on the island – based on my 8 years of renting condos on the island and my 16 years in total living here full time.

 For more information on Belize Currency and tips of money in Belize